yaldabaoth444/asphalt_legends_unite_windows_bot/README.md

 argumnent   | short | description
 ===================================================================================
--task         -t      Single task name
+--task         -t      Single task name
--repeat       -r      Number of repetitions of a single task
+--repeat       -r      Number of repetitions of a single task
 -param        -p      String parameter for a single task
 -cars         -c      Cars preset for a single task like Hunt
 -map          -m      Forced navigation setting